pgeraghty/sidekiq_send_mail/README.md

 ## Usage
 ### Rails (via ActionMailer Hooks)
-Add this line to a new initializer in your application:
+Create a new initializer `config/initializers/sidekiq_send_mail.rb`  in your application containing:

-    # config/initializers/sidekiq_send_mail.rb
     ActionMailer::Base.register_interceptor(SidekiqSendMail::MailInterceptor)

 Ensure Redis is running and your emails will now be queued via Sidekiq.